 According to Mao, however, these two phases (the democratic and socialist) of revolution could not and should not be so clearly separated.
 That was the reason for naming it the new democratic revolution.
 The goal of the new democratic revolution was toward communism, and thus it was led by the proletariat, while the goal of the old democratic revolution was to establish capitalism.
 According to Mao, even though there were two phases in the new democratic revolution, the two phases should not be treated as if they were two separate entities.
 The development in phase one was to prepare for the development in phase two.
 The goal of struggle during the first phase was not to be limited to accomplishing the democratic revolution only, but rather to carry on the struggle to the socialist revolution.
 Mao explained this clearly when he disagreed with the interpretation of the Chinese revolution in the Soviet Union's Political Economy: A Textbook.
 The textbook said that the nature of China's revolution right after the establishment of the People's Republic was democratic.
 Mao argued, "During the War of Liberation, China solved the tasks of the democratic revolution...
 It took another three years (after 1949) to conclude the land reform, but at the time the Republic was founded, we immediately expropriated the bureaucratic capitalist enterprises-80% of the fixed assets of our industry and transport-and converted them to ownership by the whole people."
-He continued, "But it would be wrong to think that after the liberation of the whole country, 'the revolution in its earliest stage has only in the main the character of a bourgeois democratic revolution and not until later would it gradually develop into a socialist revolution."
-However, some leaders within the CCP disagreed with Mao.
+He continued, "But it would be wrong to think that after the liberation of the whole country, 'the revolution in its earliest stage has only in the main the character of a bourgeois democratic revolution and not until later would it gradually develop into a socialist revolution."23 However, some leaders within the CCP disagreed with Mao.
 From the very beginning, Liu and Deng had their own agenda for capitalist development.

-B. The Role of the Communist Party in a Post-Revolutionary Society
+B. The Role of the Communist Party in a Post-Revolutionary Society the past 80 years.

-History shows that Marxist-Leninist Parties have won many major victories seizing state power during the past 80 years.
 One example after another shows the communist party is the vanguard of the proletariat, effectively organizing the working class and the masses in engaging in armed struggle and in seizing state power.
 At the time of the revolution, the goal of these communist parties was to develop first a socialist and eventually a communist society.
 However, history also shows that in one case after another at a certain point after the communist party seized power, the Party turned against the class interests of the proletariat and changed the direction of the transition, reversing it from communism to capitalism.
+The Chinese Communist Party is not an exception.
+We are not attempting to give a complete analysis of the transformation of the CCP after the revolution here.
+Rather, we hope to clarify some important points.